-Delicious Low Carb Paleo Crepes with Strawberry sauce and Coconut Whipped Cream made in 15 minutes!
-Dairy Free, Gluten Free, Paleo and Grain Free.
+Paleo Crepes with Strawberries and Coconut Whipped Cream made in 15 minutes!
+Dairy Free, Gluten Free, Paleo and Grain Free and low carb

 This post was first published in June 2015, it’s been updated with new photos and the addition of strawberry sauce.

 It’s already strawberry season locally!
 I’m still thrown a little by that because in the UK seasonal strawberries make an appearance in grocery stores sometime in June, it usually coincides with Wimbledon.
 If you watch it you’ll be able to spot lots of people eating bowls of strawberries and cream as they sit around on the grass watching tennis on big screens outside of the main courts.